Today I’m talking about relationships or relation-‘shits’, if the case may be.

 This is the exercise I mentioned above for you to do independently.
 Draw the diagram below and start with writing your name in the center.

-In the first ring around ‘YOU’, write in the closes people to you – the biggest relationships in your life.
+In the first ring around ‘YOU’, write in the closest people to you – the biggest relationships in your life.
 These will be the ones who are closest to your heart and affect you the most.

 Moving to the next ring, add those people who are closest to you in proximity, the people you hang out with, such as friends or family.